Hadley v Baxendale

 Hadley & Anor v Baxendale & Ors [1854] EWHC J70 is a leading English contract law case.
 It sets the leading rule to determine consequential damages from a breach of contract: a breaching party is liable for all losses that the contracting parties should have foreseen.
-However, if the other party has special knowledge that the party-in-breach does not, the breaching party is only liable for the losses that he could have foreseen on the information available to him.
+However, if the other party has special knowledge that the party-in-breach does not, the breaching party is only liable for the losses that he could have foreseen on the information available to them.

 Facts

 The claimants, Mr Hadley and another, were millers and mealmen and worked together in a partnership.
 A crankshaft of a steam engine at the mill had broken and Hadley arranged to have a new one made by W. Joyce & Co. in Greenwich.
 Before the new crankshaft could be made, W. Joyce & Co. required that the broken crankshaft be sent to them in order to ensure that the new crankshaft would fit together properly with the other parts of the steam engine.
-Hadley contracted with defendants Baxendale and Ors to deliver the crankshaft to engineers for repair by a certain date at a cost of £2 sterling and 4 shillings.
+Hadley contracted with defendants Baxendale and others to deliver the crankshaft to engineers for repair by a certain date at a cost of £2 sterling and 4 shillings.

 Baxendale failed to deliver on the date in question, causing Hadley to lose business.
 Hadley sued for the profits he lost due to Baxendale's late delivery, and the jury awarded Hadley damages of £50.
 Baxendale appealed, contending that he did not know that Hadley would suffer any particular damage by reason of the late delivery.

 The question raised by the appeal in this case was whether a defendant in a breach of contract case could be held liable for damages that the defendant was not aware would be incurred from a breach of the contract.